hashcloak/Meson/README.md

   -provider \ # flag to indicate you only want a provider config
 ```

-This will make a directory called `./output/provider-name`.
-Send us your public key at our [Riot.im](https://riot.im/app/#/room/#hashcloak:matrix.org) room.
+This will make a directory called `output/provider-name`.
+Send us your public to our email [info@hashcloak.com](info@hashcloak.com).
 We will then help you to get added as a provider.
 Once you give is your public key you can get your node running with:

 ```bash
 docker service create \